Sim Racing Studio 2.0 Motion Tuning Guide

 · REACTION SPEED: Limits how quickly the motors will move to get to the desired position.
 This is a major factor that impacts the “jerkiness” of the platform.
 For example, you are in a high-speed tight S-curve and the SRS formula has calculated that your platform motors need to go from position -10 to +3 and back to -8 in a very short amount of time.
 Reaction Speed at 100 (max and also the default of the platform) will try to reach the new position as fast as possible.
 Hence, you will feel a hard swing from side to side.
 Reaction Speed at 70 (the minimum value able to be set for Reaction Speed) will slightly slow down the swing speed and thus will be smoother.

 · BOOST: Increases small delta changes of each motor and is the opposite of smoothing.
 Let's say your game did a very small change in direction (left to right or up to down) and the SRS formula calculated that your platform (motors) needs to go from position 0 to 1.
 Boost at 0, will move the platform from 0 to +1.
 Boost at 50, will move the platform from 0 to +1.5.
 Boost at 90 will move the platform to +1.9.
 The higher the Boost value the bigger your change in direction for small changes.
 Boost can be used to increase the feel of the small details in the road (like bumps from small rocks, minor divots in the terrain, poor road conditions) as well as small bumps from turbulence for flight sims.
 Boost is completely dependent on if the telemetry output for the sim supports these small changes.
 Be careful when increasing Boost too much since it can also increase the “jerkiness” of the platform due it constantly shaking.
-Do not overdo it.
+Warning: Going over 45 in the Boost setting can begin to cause extreme shaking in the platform.
+Be very careful whenever raising Boost and have an emergency stop button available if you do so while in the platform.
 Note: See Advanced Boost Tuning below for additional guidance on tuning boost if required.

 Effects Slider Settings